DevMountain/Timeline/README.md

 #### A Note on Code Repetition

 Consider the similarities between the 'Add Post' scene and the 'Account Setup' scene.
-The amount of repetition should give you pause. `Don't repeat yourself` (DRY) is a common refrain among software developers.
+The amount of repetition should give you pause. `Don't repeat yourself` (DRY) is a shared value among skilled software developers.

 Avoiding repetition is an important way to become a better developer and maintain sanity when building larger applciations.